Ligonier Valley Middle School » Course Descriptions for Learning

 Band and Chorus will also be scheduled during this time.
 They will also have 30-minute lessons throughout the week in addition to the group meeting every other Wednesday.

-Band (elective) - Learners learn necessary components for instrumental musicianship development: scales, key signatures, rhythms, and expanded technical items.
-Each learner participates in a weekly 30-minute lesson.
-Learners may participate in small ensembles, which meet during scheduled lesson periods.
+Band (elective) - Students learn necessary components for instrumental musicianship development: scales, key signatures, rhythms, and expanded technical items.
+Each student participates in a weekly 30-minute lesson.
+Students may participate in small ensembles, which meet during scheduled lesson periods.
 Beyond study and performance skills, band members work collaboratively in order to perform in concerts during the year.

-Chorus (elective) - Learners strengthen ear training and music-reading skills through composition study and practice.
+Chorus (elective) - Students strengthen ear training and music-reading skills through composition study and practice.
 Chorus members may take group vocal lessons, which are scheduled during the lesson periods.